 "Structure" means an assembly of materials forming a construction for occupancy or use including stadiums, gospel and circus tents, reviewing stands, platforms, stagings, observation towers, radio towers, water tanks, storage tanks (underground and aboveground), trestles, piers, wharves, swimming pools, amusement devices, storage bins, and other structures of this general nature but excluding water wells.
 The word "structure" shall be construed as though followed by the words "or part or parts thereof" unless the context clearly requires a different meaning.
+"Structure" shall not include roadway tunnels and bridges owned by the Department of Transportation, which shall be governed by construction and design standards approved by the Commonwealth Transportation Board.
 "Department" means the Department of Housing and Community Development.

-§ 36-98.
-Board to promulgate Statewide Code; other codes and regulations superseded; exceptions. - The Board is hereby directed and empowered to adopt and promulgate a Uniform Statewide Building Code.
+36-98.
+Board to promulgate Statewide Code; other codes and regulations superseded; exceptions.

+The Board is hereby directed and empowered to adopt and promulgate a Uniform Statewide Building Code.
 Such building code shall supersede the building codes and regulations of the counties, municipalities and other political subdivisions and state agencies.

-However, such Code shall not supersede the regulations of other state agencies which require and govern the functional design and operation of building related activities not covered by the Uniform Statewide Building Code including but not limited to: (i) public water supply systems, (ii) waste water treatment and disposal systems, and (iii) solid waste facilities.
+However, such Code shall not supersede the regulations of other state agencies which require and govern the functional design and operation of building related activities not covered by the Uniform Statewide Building Code including but not limited to (i) public water supply systems, (ii) waste water treatment and disposal systems, and (iii) solid waste facilities.
 Nor shall state agencies be prevented from requiring, pursuant to other state law, that buildings and equipment be maintained in accordance with provisions of the Uniform Statewide Building Code.

-Such Code also shall supersede the provisions of local ordinances applicable to single-family residential construction that (a) regulate dwelling foundations or crawl spaces, (b) require the use of specific building materials or finishes in construction, or (c) require minimum surface area or numbers of windows; however, such Code shall not supersede proffered conditions accepted as a part of a rezoning application, conditions imposed upon the grant of special exceptions, special or conditional use permits or variances, conditions imposed upon a clustering of single-family homes and preservation of open space development through standards, conditions, and criteria established by a locality pursuant to subdivision 8 of \$15.2-2242 or subdivision A 12 of \$15.2-2286 or land use requirements in airport or highway overlay districts, or historic districts created pursuant to \$15.2-2306, or local flood plain regulations adopted as a condition of participation in the National Flood Insurance Program.
+Such Code also shall supersede the provisions of local ordinances applicable to single-family residential construction that (a) regulate dwelling foundations or crawl spaces, (b) require the use of specific building materials or finishes in construction, or (c) require minimum surface area or numbers of windows; however, such Code shall not supersede proffered conditions accepted as a part of a rezoning application, conditions imposed upon the grant of special exceptions, special or conditional use permits or variances, conditions imposed upon a clustering of single-family homes and preservation of open space development through standards, conditions, and criteria established by a locality pursuant to subdivision 8 of § 15.2-2242 or § 15.2-2286.1, or land use requirements in airport or highway overlay districts, or historic districts created pursuant to § 15.2-2306, or local flood plain regulations adopted as a condition of participation in the National Flood Insurance Program.

 § 36-98.01.
-Mechanics' lien agent included on building permit for residential property at request of applicant. - In addition to any information required by the Uniform Statewide Building Code, a building permit issued for any one- or two-family residential dwelling unit shall at the time of issuance contain, at the request of the applicant, the name, mailing address, and telephone number of the mechanics' lien agent as defined in § 43-1.
+Mechanics' lien agent included on building permit for residential property at request of applicant.

+In addition to any information required by the Uniform Statewide Building Code, a building permit issued for any one- or two-family residential dwelling unit shall at the time of issuance contain, at the request of the applicant, the name, mailing address, and telephone number of the mechanics' lien agent as defined in § 43-1.
 If the designation of a mechanics' lien agent is not so requested by the applicant, the building permit shall at the time of issuance state that none has been designated with the words "None Designated."

 § 36-98.1.
+State buildings; exception for certain assets owned by the Department of Transportation.

-State buildings. - The Building Code shall be applicable to all state-owned buildings and structures, with the exception that §§ 2.1-514 through 2.1-521.1 shall provide the standards for ready access to and use of state-owned buildings by the physically handicapped.
+A. The Building Code shall be applicable to all state-owned buildings and structures, with the exception that §§ 2.2-1159 through 2.2-1161 shall provide the standards for ready access to and use of state-owned buildings by the physically handicapped.